-Once you have your baby, you can get services for up to 1 year if you are breastfeeding your baby.
-If you are not able to or choose not to breastfeed, you can get WIC services for up to 6 months after you have your baby.
+Once you have your baby, you can get services for up to one year if you are breastfeeding your baby.
+If you are not able to or choose not to breastfeed you can get WIC services for up to six months after you have your baby.

-Children can get WIC services from birth to the month of their 5th birthday however, the WIC Program requires you reapply each year for your child and attend nutrition education sessions at least four times per year.
+Children can get WIC services from birth to the month of their fifth birthday.
+However, the WIC Program requires you reapply each year for your child and attend nutrition education sessions at least four times per year.

-To apply for the WIC Program, make an appointment by calling the WIC local agency close to you.
-WIC Program Local Agency Listing
+To apply for the WIC Program, make an appointment by calling the WIC local agency closest to you.
+Click HERE for a listing of WIC local agencies.

 What do I need to bring to my first WIC appointment?

-The first WIC visit (appointment) can take from 1-2 hours.
-The next appointments you have for WIC usually takes between 20 minutes to 1 hour.
-Depending on the person, the next appointment may be in 1, 2 or 3 month
+The first WIC visit (appointment) can take from one to two hours.
+The next appointments you have for WIC usually take between twenty minutes to one hour.
+Depending on the person, the next appointment may be in one, two, or three months.

 Which stores accept WIC benefits?

 Many supermarkets and small stores accept WIC benefits.
-Click on the link for the most recent list of WIC authorized stores that accept WIC benefits.
-Authorized Vendors
+Click HERE for the most recent list of WIC authorized stores that accept WIC benefits.

 Can someone else shop with my WIC benefit(s)?
-Yes. ou should only have a trusted person shop for you.
-You can give them your eWIC card and Pin.
+Yes.
+You should only have a trusted person shop for you.
+You can give them your eWIC card and PIN.

 Can I use my WIC benefits in another state?
-No. Connecticut WIC benefits can only be used at Connecticut WIC-approved stores.
-Your local WIC Office can provide you with a list of WIC approved stores in your area.
+No. Connecticut WIC benefits can only be used at Connecticut WIC approved stores.

-I live in another state; can I use my WIC benefits in Connecticut?
-No. Connecticut WIC approved stores only accept Connecticut WIC checks.
+I live in another state.
+Can I use my WIC benefits in Connecticut?
+No. Connecticut WIC approved stores only transact Connecticut WIC benefits.